pydev-guide/pydev-guide.github.io/docs/tutorial/bare_minimum.md

 ## Next Steps

-While this is sufficient for creating an installable Python package and publishing it to PyPI, it leaves a lot to be desired in terms of maintainability.
+While this is sufficient for creating an installable Python package and publishing it to PyPI, it leaves a lot to be desired in terms of maintainability (how do we know that the code works? how do we track changes?).
 In the next sections, we'll fill in some additional metadata and add some tooling to make our lives easier.